Izabela88/walkers-website/documents/features/test_user_stories.md

   > - I want to be able to add my image to my profile so I can be more trustworthy for others users.

-  - In the user's profile is an 'upload photo' option where the user can upload a photo.
+  - In the user's profile is an 'upload photo' option where the user can upload an avatar.

   ![upload photo](/documents/upload-photo.png)

   > - I want to register for an account so I can view a profile of dog walkers or pet sitters.

   - When registering, the users must indicate whether they are pet sitters or not.
-For this, a query is highlighted in red and a box that should be checked if the user is a pet sitter.
+A query is highlighted in red, and a box should be checked if the user is a pet sitter.
-  - When a users registers via social media, the same query appears.
+  - When a user registers via social media, the same query appears.
 The user must indicate whether they are a pet sitter or not.
   - Once completed, the user is redirected to a home page.

   ![register page](/documents/register.png)